meetmakwana19/e-com-redux-saga/README.md

 ```

 - Reducers are functions that take `current state` and an `action` both as arguements and return a `new state`.
+- Rules :
+  - Always need a root reducer for creating store.
+  - Reducer must have some initial value.
+  - Reducer must have a `return` statement and must return something.
 - Example : Fruit making machine with 3 parts like redux which are : 1.
 Action(moving the handle), 2.
 Reducer(machine crushing fruit), 3.
 State(Juice result)

 #### **REDUX STORE**